wdempseyRepo/neuron-analysis/gcamp/README.md

   - Note that this will make it so a red vertical line appears whenever an intervention takes place
 33. Click the "Run and Advance" button for the third section "Calculations"
 34. The next three sections are interchangeable and can be clicked depending on what you want to show.
-    a.
-If you just want to show the deltaF/F plot and the original intensity data plot, run the "Plot" subsection
+    1. If you just want to show the deltaF/F plot and the original intensity data plot, run the "Plot" subsection
-    b.
-If you want to plot just the "peaks" to see them more clearly without noise, run "Peak Plot" subsection
+    2. If you want to plot just the "peaks" to see them more clearly without noise, run "Peak Plot" subsection
-    c.
-If you want to see the peaks on top of the deltaF/F plot data in bold black coloring, run the "Peakmat plot together" subsection
+    3. If you want to see the peaks on top of the deltaF/F plot data in bold black coloring, run the "Peakmat plot together" subsection
 35. Save any of the graphs as .fig files if you want to adjust them later or just as .png files.

 ###